fosskers/scalaz-and-cats/README.md

 ## I want to improve quality-of-life for my Scala devs<a id="sec-2-3"></a>

 Any dedicated application of FP concepts will help you organize and simplify your code.
-Libaries like [simulacrum](https://github.com/mpilquist/simulacrum), [decline](https://github.com/bkirwi/decline) and [circe](https://github.com/circe/circe) can provide immediate wins by drastically cutting down boilerplate.
+Libraries like [simulacrum](https://github.com/mpilquist/simulacrum), [decline](https://github.com/bkirwi/decline) and [circe](https://github.com/circe/circe) can provide immediate wins by drastically cutting down boilerplate.
 The latter two can be used natively with Cats, or via ScalaZ with the [shims](https://github.com/djspiewak/shims) library.

 ## I'm writing a library/application that works with a complex DSL<a id="sec-2-4"></a>